 Creativity in a digital age

-On 23 November 2016, we investigated some of the ways that we work creatively with digital technologies as part of our Creativity & the Mind Being Human festival event.
+On 23 November 2016, we discussed current work on creativity in the broader context of the study of the mind as part of our Creativity & the Mind workshop, organised in collaboration with the Being Human festival of the humanities.

 Computer Art & the Limitations of Current AI